What is JMeter?

 By default, I had this Structure for my Dashboard Report

-Basic steps followed to configure report as I needed:
+To clarify these basic steps are followed to configure report as I needed:

 - In ‘apache-jmeter-5.1.1\bin\report-template’, Removed html elements- “Custom Graphs”, “Test & Report Informations” sections and changed bootstrap classes like modified class to col-md-12 in case of “Request Summary” and “Application Performance Index” or you can add or remove HTML elements, modify class attributes in html tags whichever is needed in ‘index.html.fmkr’